 Dust the food of your Savannah Monitors with calcium supplements before each feeding.
 The extra calcium should help them avoid diseases like metabolic bone disease.

 If you get nervous when you feed them you can feed them with the help of feeding tongs.
 Avoid using your hands because your lizard may mistake your hand for food and possibly bite you.

 Their enclosure should have a water bowl with fresh drinking water at all times.
 Remove uneaten food and replace the water bowl with fresh drinking water daily.

 A male and female or two female Savannah monitors can be housed together.
 Two male Savannah Monitors should not be kept together because they will fight.
-To keep more than one Savannah Monitor a very large enclosure will be needed that can be difficult to create.
-Because of the large size requirements we recommend to keep them alone.
+To keep more than one Savannah Monitor a very large enclosure will be needed and they can be difficult to create.
+Because of the large size requirements we recommend keeping them alone.